What is Gaslighting: How To Spot The Signs And Shut It Down

 For instance, you feel weak and passive.
 However, you once felt more robust and more assertive.

-The person minimizes hurtful words or behaviours by saying, “I was just having fun” or “You need thicker skin.”
+The person minimises hurtful words or behaviours by saying, “I was just having fun” or “You need thicker skin.”

 Feel like there is imminent doom